 4.9.4 FPL shall have the right, but not the obligation or responsibility, to review the settings of Customer's protective equipment.
 However, the exercise or non-exercise by FPL of the foregoing right of review shall be construed neither as an endorsement or confirmation of any aspect, feature, element, or condition of the Facility or Customer's protective equipment or the operation thereof, nor as a warranty as to the fitness, safety, desirability, or reliability of same.

-Prior to the In-Service Date, and again prior to Commercial Operation Date, each Party or its agent shall perform a complete calibration test and functional trip test of the System Protection Equipment.
+Prior to the In-Service Date, each Party or its agent shall perform a complete calibration test and functional trip test of the System Protection Equipment.
 At intervals suggested by Good Utility Practice and at intervals described in the Customer's maintenance program as mandated by FRCC requirements, and following any apparent malfunction of the System Protection Equipment, each Party shall perform both calibration and functional trip tests of its System Protection Equipment.
-These tests do not require the tripping of any in-service generation unit.
-These tests do, however, require that all protective relays and lockout contacts be activated.
+These tests shall not require the tripping of any in-service generation unit.
+These tests shall, however, require that all protective relays and lockout contacts be activated.

 4.10 Outage Authority and Coordination

 In accordance with Good Utility Practice, each Party may, in close cooperation with the other, remove equipment from service that may impact the other Party as necessary to perform maintenance or testing or to install or replace equipment.
-Absent the existence or imminence of an Emergency, the Party scheduling a removal of equipment from service will use best efforts to schedule such removal on a date mutually acceptable to both Parties, in accordance with Good Utility Practice.
+Absent the existence or imminence of an Emergency, the Party scheduling a removal of equipment from service will use best efforts to schedule such removal on a date mutually acceptable to both Parties, in accordance with Good Utility Practice and in all circumstances shall use best efforts to promptly restore that equipment to service as soon as practicable in accordance with Good Utility Practice.

 4.10.1 When the Facility is in-service and delivering MW to the FPL Transmission System, the Customer must notify FPL’s System Operations Department and obtain approval before disconnecting the Facility from the FPL Transmission System.
 Such approval shall only be withheld in the event of an Emergency, in which case, such approval shall not be unreasonably withheld.